BreezyPixels — KarmaCaptain Reddit marketing client

 Phase 2 · "Real-result experiment" original posts

-Coordinated with 6 real customers (with full disclosure) to share their pre/post experiments.
-Posts followed an explicit format: starting baseline, what they tried, day-by-day results, anonymized screenshots.
-Three of the six broke 1,000+ upvotes; one hit r/popular and drove 4,800 site sessions in 48 hours.
+We worked with 6 real customers (full disclosure on each) to share their pre/post experiments.
+Posts followed a specific format: starting baseline, what they tried, day-by-day results, and anonymized screenshots.
+Three of the six broke 1,000+ upvotes; one hit r/popular and drove a 4-day branded search spike along with 4,800 sessions to the site.

 03